Microleter: Description

 Based on the skull's large orbits (eye holes) and weak sutures, the specimen was likely a juvenile.
 Most of the skull bones were externally textured by radiating pits and furrows, with both sparse large pits and numerous tiny pits as in basal lanthanosuchoids.
 The only smoothly textured bones of the skull roof were the maxilla, squamosal, and quadratojugal.
 The maxilla was long and narrow, possessing conical teeth which only differed from each other in a slight shortening trend towards the rear of the maxilla.
 The maxillary tooth count was 32 or 33, more than any other parareptile apart from Lanthanosuchus.
 Like several other basal parareptiles, Microleter had teeth with plicidentine, a type of internally folded dentine which is most common in "labyrinthodont" amphibians.
 Although the lacrimal was not complete, the internal texture of the overlapping maxilla indicates that it extended to the nares (nostril holes), a trait also observed in millerettids, pareiasaurs, and bolosaurids.

 The front edge of the orbit was thick due to an internal flange on the prefrontal, akin to that of procolophonids and Colobomycter.
 The upper edge of the orbit had a slight contribution by the frontal bone, though more restricted than that of lanthanosuchoids and procolophonoids.
 The jugal and particularly the postfrontal are both small and crescent-shaped.
 The postorbital, by contrast, is larger and extends to near the rear edge of the skull roof.
 Along with the jugal, squamosal, and quadratojugal, the postorbital edges a tall, narrow opening in the rear portion of the skull.
 This opening, termed a ventral temporal emargination, is likely homologous to the temporal opening present in various other parareptiles.
 The slit-like opening of Microleter is proportionally similar to that of Nyctiphruretus, although differs in the participation of the postorbital in its border.
 However, other parareptiles with postorbital participation (Australothyris and lanthanosuchids) have their opening fully surrounded by bone, while that of Microleter is open from below.
 The rear of the skull is not very long, with a broad parietal, small supratemporal, solitary postparietal, and tall, boxy squamosal and quadratojugal which are excavated along their rear edge.

 Most of the palate is obscured by overlapping bones.
 The palatine is very broad, while the transverse flange of the pterygoid is oriented forwards.
 What can be seen of the braincase indicates that Microleter had tubular paroccipital processes, rather than fan-shaped ones present in other parareptiles.
 The elongated dentary is ornamented with small pits, but its teeth are obscured and cannot be properly counted.
 The surangular possesses a folded ridge on its outer surface, and encompasses the front half of a hole at the rear of the jaw.
 The rear half of the hole is edged by the articular bone.
-Microleter is one of the few parareptiles to have preserved part of the sclerotic ring, which was formed by tall, concave plates.
+Microleter is one of the few parareptiles to have preserved part of the scleral ring, which was formed by tall, concave plates.
 A few cervical vertebrae are the only fossilized postcranial elements, but they are poorly preserved.